Prison Act 1877

 The Prison Act 1877 (40 & 41 Vict. c.
 21) was an act of the Parliament of the United Kingdom that aimed to alter the way in which British prisons were operated.

-Detail
+Background

 By the 19th century, concerns had been raised about the uncoordinated and incoherent nature of the prison system in Britain.
 Many gaols were operated by local authorities, to a varying degree of quality.
 The Prison Act 1865 (28 & 29 Vict. c.
 126 had increased central controls over these prisons, but local practices continued to vary widely.

 In 1877, Parliament took the major step of enacting a long-standing proposal to centralise the running of British prisons.